 To check to see when your points will expire…

 Sign into your Marriott Rewards account by going to Marriott.com and entering your email/Marriott number and password.
-Click on My Account (in the upper right hand corner) and select Account Overview.
-Under “Last Activity” it will tell you when your points will expire.
-If the date is February 1, 2016 or within a few months after that, make sure to follow my advise below to keep your points active.
+Click on your name (in the upper right hand corner) and select Account Activity.
+Under “Latest Activity” it will tell your last qualifying activity date.
+Notice that not all points earned will reset the counter.

 5 easy ways to keep your points from expiring…

-- Stay at a Marriott hotel.
 Earning or redeeming points at a Marriott hotel is by far the easiest method.
-Although, I wouldn’t suggest staying at a Marriott for the sole purpose of keeping your points active since there are many other easy methods (listed below) to keep your points active.
-Also, the stay must happen PRIOR to your points expiring.
+Although, I wouldn’t suggest staying at a Marriott for the sole purpose of keeping your points active since there are many other easy methods to keep your points active.
+Also, the stay must happen prior to your points expiring.
 Simply booking a reservation (regardless if it is a paid reservation or free night reservation on points) will not extend the stay.
 You actually need to complete your stay to re-set the expiration date.

-- Buy points.
 You can purchase 1,000 points for $12.50.
 While this is by no means a good price to pay for points, if you are desperate to keep your points active in time, paying this small amount is well worth it.
-You can purchase points here.

-Just remember to take a look at your Marriott account and to not let your points expire!
+As a final reminder, make sure to take a look at your Marriott account and make sure you never let your points expire.